sisk-http/docs/docs/fundamentals/routing.md

 To understand what a route is capable of doing, we need to understand what a request is capable of doing.
 An [HttpRequest](/api/Sisk.Core.Http.HttpRequest) will contain everything you need.
 Sisk also includes some extra features that speed up the overral development.

+## Matching routes

+When a request is received by the HTTP server, Sisk searches for a route that satisfies the expression of the path received by the request.
+The expression is always tested between the route and the request path, without considering the query string.

+This test does not have priority and is exclusive to a single route.
+When no route is tested with that request, the [Router.NotFoundErrorHandler](/api/Sisk.Core.Routing.Router.NotFoundErrorHandler) response is returned to the client.
+When a path is tested but no method is tested for that request, the [Router.MethodNotAllowedErrorHandler](/api/Sisk.Core.Routing.Router.MethodNotAllowedErrorHandler) response is sent back to the client.

+Sisk checks for the possibility of route collisions to avoid these problems.
+When defining routes, Sisk will look for possible routes that might collide with the route being defined.
+This test includes checking the path and the method that the route is set to accept.

 ### Creating routes using paths

 You can define routes using various `SetRoute` methods.